kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### What is a pseudo-variable?

-:page_with_curl: A pseudo-variable is a special token that is expanded at runtume with a specific value.
+📃 A pseudo-variable is a special token that is expanded at runtume with a specific value.
 It can be used inside the parameters of some functions or in configuration file expressions.